 I wish I’d known 40 years ago, when I had my first, (and last)* vegetable garden, that zucchini can be delicious raw.
 I planted peppers, tomatoes, onions, carrots, beets and even okra, but the only thing I really harvested was zucchini.
 It never let up.
 I’d come back after a day away and there’d be a squash the size of a newborn.
 Doesn’t Garrison Keilor warn folks to roll up their windows and lock their doors when parking in a small town in July and August, lest they return to their car and find a zucchini in the passenger seat?

-I learned to make all kinds of zucchini things–from the ubiquitous zucchini bread of the 1970’s to zucchini parmesan and zucchini pickle, but it wasn’t until I traveled to Italy years later that I learned about shaved raw zucchini salad.
+I learned to make all kinds of zucchini things — from the ubiquitous zucchini bread of the 1970’s to Zucchini Parmesan and Zucchini Pickle, but it wasn’t until I traveled to Italy years later that I learned about shaved raw zucchini salad.
 This is a version of one we’re serving on a bluefish dish at Rialto this summer.
 We use a variety of squashes and shred a few squash blossom flowers into the mix.
 Be sure to use tender young squash.
 They’re sweet with a great soft and crunchy texture.
-Dress the salad just before serving because the whole thing will collapse into a lump if it sits too long.
+Let people dress their servings themselves.
+This is a delicate salad that will will collapse into a lump if it’s dressed and then sits too long.